Quantum Computation of Reactions on Surfaces Using Local Embedding: Methods

-\textit{Unitary Coupled Cluster Singles and Doubles ansatz:} Unitary coupled cluster singles and doubles (UCCSD) ansatz is obtained by applying the exponential of the $T-T^{\dagger}$ operator, where $T$ is the set of fermionic excitation operators containing single and double excitation from the occupied (indexed as $j,k,..$) to the virtual orbitals (indexed as $p,q,..$) as shown below:
+\paragraph{Unitary CCSD:} This ansatz is obtained by applying the exponential of the anti-Hermitian operator $T-T^{\dagger}$ to the Hartree-Fock state. $T$ is a linear combination of single and double excitations from occupied (indexed as $j,k$) to virtual spin-orbitals (indexed as $b,c$).
+More specifically,